import getpass

 include_timestamp : bool, optional

-optional flag to set if timestamp and user should be include in file comments
+optional flag to set if timestamp and user should be included in file comments

 """